TCU–Texas A&M football rivalry: History

 TCU and Texas A&M played 19 times before they were both in the Southwest Conference that was made up of Arkansas, Oklahoma, and Texas universities.
 Until the early 1990s the conference started to fall apart when the University of Arkansas announced that they will move to the Southeastern Conference.
 In 1994, Texas A&M announced with other Texas schools, that they will join the Big Eight Conference to form the Big 12 Conference.
 TCU did not receive an invitation to join with Texas A&M, and so TCU moved to the Western Athletic Conference in 1996, Conference USA in 2001, and then the Mountain West Conference in 2005.
 In 2012, TCU finally got the chance to move to the Big 12 Conference with its other Texas rivals except for one, Texas A&M. Texas A&M moved to the Southeastern Conference in 2012.
 The future of the rivalry is uncertain.

 Over the life of the series, the Aggies have shutout the Horned Frogs 21 times, and been shutout 9 times (including scoreless ties in 1909 and 1927).
 The Aggies hold the largest margin of victory with a 74–10 win in College Station on November 22, 1986 (the Aggies also hold the next ten-largest margins of victory, with each ranging from 34 to 56 points).
 The Aggies' current winning streak of 24 games from 1973 to 1995 and including the 2001 Galleryfurniture.com Bowl is the longest in the series.

 At a yell practice before the 1930 TCU game, A&M Board of Regents member Pinky Downs '06 shouted, "What are we going to do to those Horned Frogs?"
-His muse did not fail him as he improvised, borrowing a term from frog hunting.
-"Gig 'em, Aggies!" he said as he made a fist with his thumb extended straight up.
-The phrase stuck, and with that the first hand sign in the Southwest Conference came into being.
+His muse did not fail him as he repeated a term used by Aggies since at least 1917, including in its yearbook (1922), as used in the Houston Post in 1927, and the Austin American Statesmen in 1928 in connection with the A&M College of Texas -“Gig 'em, Aggies!" with the addition of a hand signal - a fist with his thumb extended straight up.
+The association of the physical action and the phrase stuck, and with that the first hand sign in the Southwest Conference came into being.